pavlovdo/pystormon/README.md

 zabbix    776393  0.2  0.4 2049412 111836 ?
 S    дек07  63:31 /usr/sbin/zabbix_server: trapper #5 [processed data in 0.000176 sec, waiting for connection]
 ```

-9) Import Template Storage Pystormon.xml to Zabbix;
+9) Import template Storage Pystormon.xml to Zabbix;

-10) Create your storage hosts in Zabbix and link Template Storage Pystormon to them.
+10) Create your storage hosts in Zabbix and link template Storage Pystormon to them.
 In host configuration set parameters "Host name" and "IP address" for Agent Interface.
 Use the same hostname as in the file devices.conf, storwize.example.com for example.